tatref/linux-mem/README.md

 # Linux memory tools

-A toolbox to inspect / play with Linux memory
+A toolbox to inspect Linux memory

+# shmat

+Attach shared memory segments to current process

+# snap.py

+Take a snapshot of /proc for further inspection

-# Requirements
+## Requirements

 * `tar` => 1.29 is required (it provides the `SEEK_HOLE` and `SEEK_DATA` syscalls)
 * Python 3 is required